 Length: 3 Years

-Co4AIR is carried by a strategic partnership composed of 8 European institutions involved in Computers, Cognition and Communication (Co3) in control, a field that draws upon computer science, mathematics, telematics, robotics, computer architecture, embedded systems, real-time systems and many others.
+Co4AIR is carried by a strategic partnership composed of eight European institutions involved in Computers, Cognition and Communication (Co3) in control education, a field that draws upon computer science, mathematics, telematics, robotics, computer architecture, embedded systems, real-time systems and many others.
 This strategic partnership groups highly-qualified researchers involved in the International federation of Automatic Control (IFAC).
 The project is in perfect line with the vision of the IFAC in the area of Education.

 A situational analysis has identified two major difficulties in the domain of Co3 in control education: the various gaps between theory and practice and a lack of real case studies in current curricula.
 Moreover, the research community is fragmented into a large number of sub-communities, some of which enjoying a high level of autonomy.

-Working under these assumptions, Co4AIR focuses on three (3) objectives, which address key needs in this field: i) investigate the theory-practice gaps in the teaching of Co3 in control, ii) develop and test new course content integrating multi-sectorial courses, iii) design and develop a pedagogical multimedia product and a student contest; both of them to be validated during two summer schools organised by the members.
+Working under these assumptions, Co4AIR project focused on three (3) objectives addressing key needs in this field: i) investigate the theory-practice gaps in the teaching of Co3 in control, ii) develop and test new course content integrating multi-sectorial courses, iii) design and develop a pedagogical multimedia product and a student contest.

 - Skills/competence Matrix: a tool used to compare the required competencies for a student and to design course content,